Does VPN hide your browsing and search history

 Does VPN hide your browsing history from employer

-An employer can monitor the traffic just like an ISP would.
-It can have the logging system implemented that would help see your browsing history.
-Using a VPN would not only hide your browsing activity from your employer but would also circumvent any censorship or website blocks in your workspace.
+An employer can watch the traffic just like any ISP would.
+It can have a logging system implemented that would help see your browsing history.
+A VPN would hide your browsing activity from your employer and can unblock websites at work.

 To summarize what type of search and browsing history does VPN hide and from whom, here’s a table to make it more clear: